thiagoguarnieri/data-mining-r/README.md

 <h3>Clustering.r</h3>
 A script that employs K-means clustering.
 It is capable to deal with nominal variables and have 2 ways of finding the optimal number of centroids.

+<h3>xgboost_classification.r</h3>
+A script that performs classification using xgboost.
+It suport binary and multiclass datasets